 The urgency of his transfer was unseen before.
 Only three weeks to pack, to say farewell to his parishioners and to assume a position in his new parish.
 It was certainly too fast, too soon, and too difficult to bear.
 The time to say goodbye approached, the entire parish felt the sadness of losing such caring pastor.
 We prayed that he will always have a special place in his heart for the memories we shared.

-Most new parishioners, when registering at our church, usually confess having moved from church to church, in search of a nest, a place to call home, to feel closer to the Lord.
+Most new parishioners, when registering at our church, usually confess to having moved from church to church, in search of a nest, a place to call home, to feel closer to the Lord.
 They happily say they have found at St. Nicholas what they were looking for.
-We know exactly what they mean because this little church on top of the hill has been very special to all of us.
+We know exactly what they mean because this little church on top of the hill was incredibly special to all of us.
 And we will keep it going for many more years, for the future of our children, and their children to come.

 … and the work of the parish continues!